-Mt.
-Baker has the distinction of being the third tallest mountain in Washington and was once thought to be the most active volcano in the Cascade chain.
-(This was just prior to the eruption of Mt St. Helens in 1980!)
-Now this massive snow and ice covered peak offers one of the best alpine training grounds for learning snow and ice climbing, glacier travel skills and as a place to prepare for higher peaks around the world.
+Mount Baker, a heavily-glaciated stratovolcano that tops out at 10,781 feet, is the tallest peak in the North Cascades and the third tallest in Washington.
+This massive snow and ice covered peak offers one of the best alpine training grounds for learning snow and ice climbing, glacier travel skills and as a place to prepare for higher peaks around the world.

-NCMG offers custom climbs of Mt Baker of varying length and difficulty.
-Below are our three most popular routes.
+NCMG offers custom climbs of Mount Baker of varying length and difficulty.
+Below are our three most popular routes:

-This is typically done in two days but an additional day can be added to include some ice climbing training on the Lower Coleman Glacier.
+This route is typically done in two days, but an additional day can be added to include some ice climbing training on the Lower Coleman Glacier.

 The Easton and Squak Glaciers.
-The Easton and Squak glaciers on the south side of Mt.
-Baker are considered to be the least technical routes on the mountain.
+The Easton and Squak glaciers on the south side of Mount Baker are considered to be the least-technical routes on the mountain.
 Offering a wide and low-angled glacier that runs uninterrupted to the summit, these can be one of the most direct lines on the mountain.
-For this reason it is also very popular as an early season ski or snowboard descent.
+For this reason, it is also very popular as an early season ski or snowboard descent.